-Streaming datasets created by using the Power BI service UI don't require Azure AD authentication.
-In such datasets, the dataset owner receives a URL with a rowkey, which authorizes the requestor to push data into the dataset without using an Azure AD OAuth bearer token.
-However, the Azure AD approach still works to push data into the dataset.
+Streaming semantic models created by using the Power BI service UI don't require Azure AD authentication.
+In such semantic models, the semantic model owner receives a URL with a rowkey, which authorizes the requestor to push data into the semantic model without using an Azure AD OAuth bearer token.
+However, the Azure AD approach still works to push data into the semantic model.

 Use Azure Stream Analytics to push data

 You can add Power BI as an output within Azure Stream Analytics, and then visualize those data streams in the Power BI service in real time.
 This section describes the technical details of that process.

 Azure Stream Analytics uses the Power BI REST APIs to create its output data stream to Power BI, with